tanweijie123/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 4a.
 Previous Client's profile window is not closed.
     * 4a1.
-The previous client's profile will be closed.
+The previous Client's profile will be closed.
     * 4a2.
-The current client's profile will be displayed.
+The current Client's profile will be displayed.

-      Use case ends
+      Use case ends.

 **Use case: Create a Session**

 **MSS**
-1. User requests to add a specific Session in the list
+1. User requests to add a specific Session to the Session List.
 2. FitEgo adds the Session.

     Use case ends.